 Sooooo…here we are at a Blessing of the Bicycles.
 That’s weird, right?
 I mean, it’s like a “thing” now—they’ve been doing them all over the world since 1999—but what is it, some kinda gimmick?
 A trick?
+Awkward outreach to the heathen cycling community?
 But why?
 Like I said—weird!

-Well, most of us here are cyclists, or maybe we don’t call ourselves that but we ride our bikes from time to time.
+Well, many of us here are cyclists, or maybe we don’t call ourselves that but we ride our bikes from time to time.
 We may be faithful people, or perhaps not.
 Regardless, I think most of us can buy into the idea of a Bike Blessing, even if only because “hey man, whatever it takes to stay safe out there”.
-God, pixie dust, birthday wishes, bottle genies, whatever, I’ll take it, sure!
+God, pixie dust, genies in a bottle, whatever, I’ll take it, sure!

-To tell the truth, bicycles and blessings is an odd pairing, and this event is indeed rather odd.
+To tell the truth, apart from the safety aspect, bicycles and blessings is an odd pairing.
 What I love about it, though, is that it opens the door just a crack to an area of life that really warrants more attention from our faith communities—or any attention at all, frankly.
 And that is transportation.
 The everyday act of getting our bodies from one place to another.

 Yeah, let’s take this a step back from bicycling today to consider transportation more broadly.
-Yay Bikes!, the nonprofit organization I founded nine years ago and still work for today, is dedicated to bicycle advocacy, yes.
-But we focus exclusively on one type of bicycling, which is bicycling as a means of transportation.
+Yay Bikes!, the nonprofit organization I founded nine years ago and still work for today, is focused exclusively on one type of bicycling, which is bicycling as a means of transportation.
 Of all the many types of riding a person can enjoy, this is mine, and transportation happens to be the frame I’ve used to explore and understand bicycling for more than a decade.
-So that's what I’m able to share with y’all today.
-Also, I grew up in the Christian tradition, as a preacher’s kid no less, so that experience is what I can speak to specifically.
-It is my hope that this message resonates with those of you from different backgrounds and traditions as well.
+Also, I should say that I grew up in the Christian tradition, as a preacher’s kid no less, so that experience is what I can speak to specifically.
+It is my hope that this message resonates with those of you from different backgrounds and traditions and styles of riding as well.